-Tim responds to a Caring.com article with what can you do when your elderly parent refuses help and cannot remain at home alone without assistance
+Tim responds to a Caring.com article with what can you do when your elderly parent refuses home care and cannot remain at home alone without assistance.

 The author, Madeline Vann, has written a very good article that offers good advice on a subject we hear most from the sons, daughters, and friends of loved ones whom they feel need help to live safely at home.

 “Mom says she never needed help before and she’s not going to change now.”